 How to Start a Freelance Writing Business

-Writing is one profession that is especially suited to people who want flexibility in where, how, and when they work.
+Writing is one profession that is especially suited to people who want flexibility in where, how, and when they work to fit their lifestyle goals.
 That's because most types of writing today only require a computer, an Internet connection, and word processing software.

 The Internet is a source of information and entertainment, and while much of that is offered visually, such as through video, the written word still the dominant method for delivering online content.
 As a result, there is a large demand for freelance writers.